profelis/unity_roslyn/readme.md

-# WARNING: this is just POC (proof of concept), not properly tested!
+# WARNING: this is just a PoC (Proof of Concept), not properly tested!

 ## Unity runtime scripting using Roslyn compiler